two walking tours by Carol Mendel

 Set aside in 1868, the park was begun only three years later than New York City's Central Park, and two years ahead of San Francisco's Golden Gate Park.
 Although it has been developing for over 100 years, Balboa Park was given major boosts when it hosted the Panama-California Exposition of 1915-1916 and the California-Pacific International Exposition of 1935-1936.
 Many of the buildings from these expositions still stand.
 They provide interesting architecture, as well as homes for museums, meeting rooms, and sports facilities.

-This walking tour is divided into two parts.
+This self-guided walking tour is divided into two parts.
 The first walk features the El Prado area, and takes you back to the days of the 1915-1916 exposition.
 More about the 1915-1916 exposition...

 The buildings erected for the expo feature Spanish Colonial architecture, and now provide homes for many San Diego museums and arts organizations.